tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-consensus-key.md

    tezbake setup-ledger --platform --import-key="P-256/0h/0h" --authorize --ledger-id "apple-banana-coconut-date" --hwm 1 --key-alias=consensus
    ```

+> **ℹ️ Configuration Notes:**
+>
-> Replace the `--ledger-id` value with the 4 word ID of the Ledger you want to use for the consensus key.
+> * Replace the `--ledger-id` value with the 4-word ID of the Ledger you want to use for the consensus key
-> We are using the P-256 (tz3) curve for the consensus key because it's the fastest on Ledger hardware and most portable option with both on premise and cloud hardware security modules (HSMs).
-The consensus key is only used for signing blocks and endorsements, so it doesn't need to be the same curve as the baker key.
-In fact, many bakers move from a tz1 key to a tz3 key for the consensus key to improve performance.
+> * We use the P-256 (tz3) curve for the consensus key because it's the fastest on Ledger hardware and the most portable option for both on-premise and cloud hardware security modules (HSMs)
+> * The consensus key is only used for signing blocks and endorsements, so it doesn't need to be the same curve as the baker key
+> * Many bakers move from a tz1 key to a tz3 key for the consensus key to improve performance

 This will import your consensus key Ledger device and authorize it for baking.
 Leave the baking app running on the Ledger device.